2014 FIFA World Cup qualification (OFC): Second round

 The winner of the first round joined the remaining seven OFC teams in the 2012 OFC Nations Cup.
-The four semifinalists (the top two teams from each group in the group stage) advanced to the third round.
+The four semi-finalists (the top two teams from each group in the group stage) advanced to the third round.
 The groups were drawn at the World Cup Preliminary Draw at the Marina da Glória in Rio de Janeiro, Brazil on 30 July 2011.

 The tournament was held in the Solomon Islands from 1 to 10 June 2012.
 Fiji had been the proposed host, but had their hosting rights revoked on 14 March 2012.

 Seeding

 The teams were seeded into two pots of 4 based on the July 2011 FIFA World Rankings, with the first round winner automatically seeded eighth.
 Each group consisted of two teams from each pot.